 III.
 Install WINE:

-How YUMI Works: YUMI (Your Universal Multiboot Installer) enables each user to create their own custom Multiboot UFD containing only the distributions they want, in the order by which they are installed.
+YUMI (Your Universal Multiboot Installer) enables each user to create their own custom Multiboot UFD containing only the distributions they want, in the order by which they are installed.
 A new distribution can be added to the UFD each time the tool is run.

-Other Notes: If MultibootISOs was previously used, you must reformat the drive and start over.
+Other Notes: If MultibootISOs was previously used, you must reformat the drive, and start over.
 YUMI uses Syslinux directly, and chainloads to grub only if necessary, so it is not compatible with the older Multiboot ISO tool.
 Although I do plan to add back most of the capabilities of MultibootISOs as time permits.

 Not all Unlisted ISO's can be booted (thus adding Unlisted ISOs is an UNSUPPORTED option).